 Car prices have accelerated in recent months, as with many other consumer goods.
 According to figures from data analytics firm J.D.
-Power, the average transaction price of new vehicles in the U.S. was up 11.8% year-over-year in July 2022.
-Combined with soaring gasoline prices and rising interest rates, this is making car ownership more onerous and putting the brakes on auto sales.
+Power, the average price paid for a new vehicle in the U.S. was up 4.2% year-over-year in January 2023.
+Combined with soaring gasoline prices and interest rates, this is making car ownership more onerous and putting the brakes on auto sales.

 In this report, J.P.
 Morgan Research examines why car prices are rising, how inflation is impacting car sales trends and when car prices are expected to drop.

 Car prices rose dramatically in 2022 as a result of global supply chain issues, with a persistent chip shortage holding up production in the auto industry.
 While semiconductor supply is expected to improve in 2023, new car prices will likely remain elevated due to inflationary input costs.

 U.S. consumers forked out an average of $46,437 for a new vehicle in January 2023, marking a year-over-year increase of 4.2%, according to data from J.D.
 Power.
 This is an all-time high for the month of January and indicates no real relief from 2022’s record prices.

 “We estimate that half of the increase in new vehicle prices relates to the passing along of higher input costs,” said Ryan Brinkman, Lead Automotive Equity Research Analyst at J.P.
 Morgan.
 “There’s still a lot of inflation bubbling up in the new vehicle supply chain.
 Even though raw material costs are falling, suppliers have a lot of other higher non-commodity costs — diesel, freight, shipping, logistics, labor, electricity — to pass on to automakers.”

 Source: J.D.
 Power